North West Finally Picked A Name For Her Dog & It's Super Cute

 The most important thing in life after getting a puppy is naming it.
 But finding the right name?
 Now that's a struggle.
 North West knows this first hand, since mother Kim Kardashian shared the whole process on Twitter.
-Luckily, we now know that the 4-year-old finally settled on name for the lil fluffball, and the new moniker is almost as cute as the pup itself is.
+Luckily, we now know that the 4-year-old finally settled on name for the lil fluffball, and it's almost as cute as it is.

 "North has been asking for a puppy for a long time," a source told People after the puppy was announced.
 "Kim thought it was a good idea for North to take care of a puppy.
 It could prepare her for baby sibling too."